backdrop-contrib/slick/README.txt

 See slick_example.slick_default_preset.inc for the stored-in-code sample.

 7.x-2.x supports Slick 1.5 above, and dropped supporting Slick 1.4.x and below.
-Be sure to read to project home page for more info before updating your module.
+Be sure to read the project home page for more info before updating your module.

 INSTALLATION: